e2b-dev/ai-developer-with-sandbox/readme.md

 ---

-The AI developer can perform tasks on your GitHub repository including reading files, making pull requests, pulling GitHub repository, and responding to your feedback to the agent's previous work.
+The AI developer can perform tasks on your GitHub repository including reading files, writing code, making pull requests, pulling GitHub repository, and responding to your feedback to the agent's previous work.

 The E2B sandbox is used as a secure cloud environment for an AI agent to perfowm long-running tasks, run code in a secure cloud environment, and use the same tools as a human developer would use.